xaviermerino/ECE1552/ControlStructures/Readme.md

 ```

 ### Lab Task
+We have three tasks to accomplish in this lab session.

 * Write a program to print all even numbers between 1 and 100 using a while loop.
 See the example output below.